 I actually kind of like it when a restaurant has an item that’s a weak link.
 It gives the place character.
 One of our favorite catfish restaurants (years ago, before it went to the dogs) had coleslaw that was horrific.
 We’d go about once a week and, even though coleslaw came with our catfish dinner, we’d tell them to just not bring any.
 One time we were there and a server we’d never had before brought coleslaw out anyway.
 When she put it in front of me, I asked her, “What’d I ever do to you??!”
 She laughed and said, “It’s bad, isn’t it?”

 One of our two favorite present-day catfish restaurants happens to have (in my opinion) ridiculously bad hush puppies.
 I just substitute with a roll.
 Bottom line – every restaurant has an item that’s not on par with the rest.
-In the case of the North South Cafe, it’s the coleslaw – it’s just not very good.
+In the case of the North South Cafe, the coleslaw is pretty, but she’s doesn’t have the personality the other sides have.

 Doesn’t the picture of Coconut Cream Pie above make your mouth water?!All that delicious, tender coconut in the filling and toasted coconut on top of the meringue.
 Even the crust was flaky and fantastic.